AcademySoftwareFoundation/OpenTimelineIO/docs/cxx-proposal/cxx.rst

-    Note that using pybind11 with shared pointers in the standard way does *not* satisfy this rule: the pybind11/shared point approach will happily regenerate a new instance P2 for X if Python loses all references to the original P.
+    Note that using pybind11 with shared pointers in the standard way does *not* satisfy this rule: the pybind11/shared pointer approach will happily regenerate a new instance P2 for X if Python loses all references to the original P.

 #.
 As long as Python holds a reference to P, corresponding to some C++ object X,